 On February 12, 1821, the library opened in a large room on an upper floor of 49 Fulton Street under the guidance of its first librarian, John Thompson.
 Dues were two dollars a year and there was a one-time initiation fee of one dollar.
 Thompson received $150 a year to oversee a library of 700 volumes, which was open to its members during the early evening hours.
 By the end of that year, the library association had grown to nearly 200 members and the library contained over 1,000 volumes.

-It is interesting to note that although the mission of the Library was to educate young men for success in the mercantile trade, from the very beginning fiction was a popular part of the collection.
+Though the mission of the library was to educate young men for success in the mercantile trade, from the very beginning fiction was a popular part of the collection.
 The second annual report noted, “As the cultivation of a correct taste in reading was one of the first objects proposed in the establishment of the Library, it is gratifying to state that this has been in great measure effected.
 A few of the best imaginative works are permitted, and these were at first the oftenest called for by members, but the voice of wisdom has made itself heard, and many who were wont to devour pages of romance alone have become readers of history and lovers of science; and many we hope have there received the first impulse to faculties which would otherwise have laid dormant and neglected.”

 In fact, the members’ love of fiction continued to defeat these laudable goals.
 As the Annual Report of 1825 recounted, the circulation of “works of fancy” continued to exceed that of all other categories.
-By 1836, the Board of Directors surrendered completely to the members’ desire to read more fiction and the annual report of that year states: “The addition of works of fiction offers an inducement to seek for the acquirement of knowledge in the alluring fields of romance and the imagination.”
+By 1836, after members staged a small demonstration the Board of Directors surrendered completely to the desire to read more fiction and the annual report of that year states: “The addition of works of fiction offers an inducement to seek for the acquirement of knowledge in the alluring fields of romance and the imagination.”
 What has early been seen as a diversion was now considered “a path to knowledge.”

 Through the efforts of these Board members, led by the indefatigable Mr. Wood, the prospects brightened to the extent that the officers hired a suite of rooms in the Harpers building on Cliff Street and started the reading room, which has continued to be an important part of the institution in all its successive homes.
 By 1828 the membership and collection had grown to such an extent that the need for the Mercantile Library to have a building of its own was apparent.
 As the president, Robert Brown, pointed out, “there are disadvantages attending our present location, which have served to deter some from becoming members.
 The library is too much retired from public notice.
 There are, doubtless, very many, who, if the situation were more public, would become attached to the association.
 We need a situation which should be central, spacious, and commanding, which should bring us more constantly before the eyes of the public, and at the same time, be better adapted for the convenience of the members.”